Yamanaka-Lab-TUAT/BayesTexOpt/README.md

 - Using the DNN-3D, one can perform optimization of crystallographic texture in an aluminum alloy sheet to reduce in-plane anisotropy of Lankford value.
 - The DNN-3D is constructed on TensorFlow and Keras.
 - This repository also provides 3D-viewer to flexibly visualize the optization result.
-- This project is related to the Deep Neural Network-based Numerical Material Test (DNN-NMT) project (click <a href="https://github.com/Yamanaka-Lab-TUAT/DNN-NMT">here</a>).
+- This project is related to <a href="https://github.com/Yamanaka-Lab-TUAT/DNN-NMT">Deep Neural Network-based Numerical Material Test (DNN-NMT)</a> project.
 - The detailed methodology can be found in the following publications.

 ## Publications